cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 questions:
 - "How good are the results?"
 objectives:
-- "Compare efficiencies between real data and simulated data."
+- "Compare efficiencies between real data and simulations."
 - "Compare efficiencies between sideband subtraction and fitting methods."
 keypoints:
 - "There is a unique `.root` file for efficiencies in the sideband method code."